iiasa/accelerator_service/README.md

 ACCMS_PROJECT_FOLDER='<path to>/accms'
 ```

-indicates that you have to locate the `accms` repository under the IIASA Github organization https://github.com/iiasa, clone it somewhere convenient, and point `ACCMS_PROJECT_FOLDER` at the resulting working directory.
+indicates that you have to locate the `accms` repository by [searching for repositories marked with the `accelerator` topic under the IIASA Github organization](https://github.com/search?q=org%3Aiiasa%20topic%3Aaccelerator&type=repositories), clone it somewhere convenient, and point `ACCMS_PROJECT_FOLDER` at the resulting working directory.

 > [!Note]
 > Relative paths (relative to the `accelerator_service` working directory root) should start with `./` to avoid being mistaken for a volume name.